FidelusAleksander/ghcertified/content/questions/foundations/question-029.md

 ---
 archetype: "questions"
 title: "Question 029"
-question: "What lifecycle actions does GitHub Codespaces support?"
+question: "What are the different possible lifecycle phases for a GitHub Codespace?"
 draft: false
 ---